sfomuseum/go-www-geotag-whosonfirst/README.md

 > ./bin/server -h
   -crumb-uri string
     	A valid aaronland/go-http-crumb.Crumb URI for generating (CSRF) crumbs.
 If the value is 'auto' then a random crumb URI will be generated. (default "auto")
-  -enable-map-layers
+  -disable-writer-crumb
+    	Do not require a valid CSRF crumb for all writes.
+  -enable-editor
+    	Enable the geotagging editor interface. (default true) -enable-map-layers
     	Enable use of the leaflet-layers-control Leaflet control element for custom custom map overlays.
   -enable-oembed